Iboy-x/FlyIt-rig-V1/README.md

 > ✅ Proposal submitted on Pitstop
 > 🚧 Hardware sourcing ongoing
-> 🔜 CAD design for yoke under construction
+> 🔜 CAD design for yoke and controller done
 > 🔜 First prototype in progress

 ---